istio/istio.io/content/blog/2018/egress-monitoring-access-control/index.md

 policy enforcement.

-According to the scenario of this blog post, the organization performed the instructions in the [Before you begin](#before-you-begin) section.
-It enabled HTTP traffic to _edition.cnn.com_ and configured that traffic to pass through the egress gateway.
+According to the scenario of this blog post, the organization performed the instructions in the [Before you begin](#before-you-begin) section, enabled HTTP traffic to _edition.cnn.com_, and configured that traffic to pass through the egress gateway.
 The egress gateway performs TLS origination to _edition.cnn.com_, so the traffic leaves the mesh encrypted.
 Now the organization is ready to configure Istio for monitoring and access policies for the traffic to _edition.cnn.com_.